Standard v1.1 compared to Twitter API v2

 - Request parameters

 OAuth 1.0a User Context authentication method

-Depending on your authentication library/package of choice, Bearer Token authentication is probably the easiest way to get started and can be set with a simple request header.
-To learn how to generate a Bearer Token, see this OAuth 2.0 Bearer Token guide.
+Depending on your authentication library/package of choice, App-Only authentication is probably the easiest way to get started and can be set with a simple request header.
+To learn how to generate an App Access Token, see this OAuth 2.0 App-only guide.